Astros vs. Guardians Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has collected 61 hits with 13 doubles, eight home runs and 27 walks.
-He has driven in 38 runs with 10 stolen bases.
+- Kyle Tucker has 61 hits with 13 doubles, eight home runs, 29 walks and 38 RBI.
+He's also stolen 10 bases.

 Tucker Recent Games